The gift of being a Beginner at Jiu-Jitsu

 A mind which has not been conditioned by the belief of what works and doesn’t work.

-A mind which hasn’t conditioned itself with the belief of what you are good at or not good at and has the unbounded willingness to experiment and learn as much as possible without discounting anything.
+A mind which hasn’t conditioned itself with the belief of what you are good at or not good at and has the willingness to experiment and learn as much as possible without discounting anything.

 While a beginner is constantly confronted with all the things they do not know, this jewel is worth more than all the knowledge they will ever possess.

-Turning the infinite to the finite extinguishes the fun out of learning, and the student reaches plateaus and likely grows increasingly disinterested and frustrated by the pressure they put on themselves to perform.
+This student reaches plateaus and likely grows increasingly disinterested and frustrated by the pressure they put on themselves to perform.